 The Benefits of a Central AC Unit

-Central air conditioning systems use ductwork to distribute cooled air throughout each room.
-Airflow is regulated by an air handler that includes a filter for capturing particulates.
+Central air conditioning systems make use of the ductwork system to distribute cooled air throughout each room.
+An air handler that has an air filter that collects particles regulates the airflow.

-The unit is usually placed in a small enclosure outside the home.
-The unit’s quiet operation will increase your comfort, as it will keep the constant hum and whirrr of window AC units from disrupting indoor peace.
+The unit is typically situated in a small enclosure that is outside the home.
+The unit’s quiet operation will enhance your comfort, since it will prevent the constant hum and whirr of window AC units from disrupting indoor serenity.

 Energy Efficiency

-Unlike window AC units that are specifically designed to cool only the room they’re mounted in, central AC systems can distribute cool air throughout your home using air ducts.
-The cooling process starts when your thermostat indicates that the air handler needs to begin to cycle.
-The air handler pulls warm air from your living space, and it passes over the evaporator coil that is filled with cool refrigerant.
-The heat from the air causes refrigerant to absorb energy before it transforms into a gas.
-The refrigerant then gets pumped to the outdoor unit, where the compressor raises its temperature and pressure.
-As it pumps it, it carries the heat away from the evaporator coil, and then back into the home, where it’s cooled and distributed throughout your ductwork.
+Central AC systems, unlike window AC units, which are designed to cool only the area in which they’re installed, can distribute cool air throughout your home with air ducts.
+The cooling process begins when your thermostat tells the air handler to start cycling on.
+The air handler pulls hot air from your home and then passes it over the evaporator coil that is filled with cool refrigerant.
+The heat in the air causes refrigerant to absorb energy, and then transform into a gas.
+The compressor then increases the temperature and pressure of the refrigerant.
+As it pumps, heat is pushed away from the evaporator back into your home, where it will be cooled and distributed through the ductwork.

-You might find that based on how well insulated and sealed your home is and also the arrangement, a mini-split air conditioner can save you more energy than central air conditioning.
-Mini-splits are different from central ACs, however they are more efficient since they do not rely on the ductwork.
-Ductwork leaks can cause the system overwork to cool your house to the desired temperature.
-If you’re interested in finding out more about energy-efficient options to cool your home, talk with an HVAC specialist at your local Dallas heating and air conditioning business.
-They can assist you in finding the best solution for your needs.
+It could be that, based on how well insulated and sealed your home is and the layout, a mini-split conditioner will save you more energy than central air cooling.
+Mini-splits differ from central ACs, however they are more efficient, as they do not rely on ductwork.
+Ductwork leaks can cause the system overwork in order to cool your home to the desired temperature.
+Talk to an HVAC specialist from your local Dallas heating company if want to learn more about energy-efficient options for cooling your home.
+They can assist you in finding the ideal solution for your needs.

 Convenience

-Central AC is one of the most well-known types of cooling systems, and for good reason.
-This is a great option for homes with ductwork that require a cooling solution.
+Central AC is a popular cooling system, and with good reason.
+It’s perfect for homes that already have ductwork and want an effective cooling solution.
 These systems can cool every room with a single vent.
-They can also be used with home zoned thermostats that allow you to manage the cooling needs of different areas in your house.
+They can also be paired with home zoned thermostats that allow you to control the cooling needs of different areas within your home.

-This is the most commonly used AC system.
-It operates in a similar fashion as furnaces.
-Central air conditioners have a big outdoor unit that blasts out warm air and a smaller indoor air handler that draws in hot or cold air from the ductwork.
-The refrigerant is circulated through the lines that connect to the air handler and absorbs heat during the process.
-The cool air is returned to the air handler in the home, and circulated through the ductwork into other rooms.
+This is the most common AC system.
+It functions similarly to furnaces.
+Central air conditioners comprise an outdoor unit that blows warm air, and an indoor air handler that draws in cold or hot air from the ductwork.
+The refrigerant is pumped out of the air handler through the lines, which absorb heat.
+The cool air is pushed back into the air handler before being is circulated to other rooms via the ductwork.

-A further benefit of a central air conditioning system is that it can aid in reducing humidity.
-This is particularly important in our humid climate.
-The air handler can remove excess moisture and then release it to the outside which prevents the growth of mold and mildew within your ductwork.
+An added benefit of a central air conditioning system is that it can also aid in reducing humidity.
+This is especially important in our humid climate.
+The air handler will remove excess moisture from your ductwork and then release it outside.
+This will help to stop mold and mildew from growing.

-If your current cooling system is approaching 15 years in age It’s time to think about replacing it with a new and improved model.
-A new, high quality AC system will allow you to reduce your energy bills as well as safeguard the integrity of your ductwork.
-To learn more about Chancey & Reynolds’ cooling solutions, please contact us.
-We can help you choose the best air conditioner to meet your needs and budget.
+If your current cooling system is nearing 15 years in age it’s time to consider replacing it with a brand new and better model.
+A new, high-end AC system will help you reduce your energy bills as well as safeguard the integrity of your ductwork.
+To find out more about Chancey & Reynolds’ cooling solutions, contact us.
+We can assist you in selecting the right air conditioner for your needs and budget.

 Maintenance

-Your air conditioner, like any other major appliance needs regular maintenance to run smoothly.
-Certain routine maintenance tasks can be performed by homeowners, while others are best left to licensed professionals.
-The best way to avoid getting caught up of AC issues is to sign up for a maintenance contract that usually comes with discounts on repairs and benefits such as priority scheduling.
+Your air conditioner, just like any other major appliance requires regular maintenance to keep it running smoothly.
+Certain routine maintenance tasks can be performed by the homeowner while others should be left to licensed experts.
+The best way to avoid getting caught up of AC issues is to sign up for a maintenance agreement that usually comes with discounts on repairs and advantages such as priority scheduling.

 Clean the Condenser Unit

-A condenser unit that is dirty will restrict air flow, reduce system efficiency and drive up the cost of energy.
-To avoid the build-up of dirt and other debris shut off the power supply to the compressor unit prior to when you begin cleaning.
-Then, with an outdoor hose and cloth, gently scrub the blades and coil fins of your fan to get rid of dirt leaves, twigs, and twigs.
-After cleaning the blades, wipe them clean with a towel and a sanitation spray.
-It is also an excellent idea to straighten any bent fins that could be caused by the wind or other weather conditions.
+A condenser unit that is dirty can hinder air flow, decrease system efficiency, and increase the cost of energy.
+To prevent a build-up of dirt and other debris switch off the power supply to your compressor unit prior to you begin cleaning.
+Then, with an outdoor hose and rag, gently clean the blades and fins of your fan to remove dirt, twigs and leaves.
+After cleaning the blades, wipe them with a paper towel and spray to clean.
+Also, straighten any bent fins that might result from winds, or other weather conditions.

 Line Sets

-If your central air conditioner is over 10 years old, you should have a professional inspect the lines, the copper tubes connecting the indoor air conditioning evaporator coil with the outdoor compressor and condenser unit.
-The lines carry refrigerant and any cracks or rust could cause leaks that can result in low cooling and costly cost of energy.
+If your central air conditioner is more than 10 years old, you must get a professional to examine the line sets, the copper tubes connecting the indoor air conditioning evaporator coil with the outdoor compressor and condenser unit.
+The lines are filled with refrigerant, and any cracks or corrosion can cause leaks that can result in inadequate cooling and higher cost of energy.

 Air Filter

-Replace your air filter on a regular basis to ensure that it is clean and improve the performance of your air conditioning system.
-The frequency will vary based on how often the AC runs, the amount of furry members in your family, and the amount of dust is accumulated in your home.
-A typical air filter will last about two weeks to one month during the cooler season.
+Change your air filter regularly to ensure it is clean and improve the efficiency of your air conditioning system.
+The frequency will vary based on the frequency at which the AC runs, the amount of furry family members, and the amount of dust is accumulated in your home.
+A standard air filter should last for about two weeks to one month during the cooling season.

 Condensate Drain Line

-If the drain line for your condensation gets blocked by algae, mold or bugs, the accumulated water on the evaporator coil won’t be able to flush away.
-This can result in a flood-prone home, water damage, and the growth of mold and mildew.
-The float switch on your indoor coil will shut off the system when it detects a blocked drain line.
+If the drain line for condensation is blocked by mold, algae, snails, or bugs, it can’t flush away the water that is collected by your evaporator coil in cooling.
+This could result in flooding of your home, water damage and the growth of mildew and mold.
+The float switch in your indoor coil will shut down the system if it detects a clogged drain line.